 - Swimming Carnivals – Term 1 The Carnival, a compulsory school event for Classes 4 to 10, is also an enriching and enjoyable occasion at our local Mullumbimby Pool.
 In the late afternoon and evening: swimming under the stars, sharing a meal, families cheering each other on… There are water events for every age group and something for the adults.

-- Sports Day – Sports Day is a day of athletics and games held late in Term 2 or early in Term 3.
+- Sports Day – Term 3 Sports Day is a day of athletics and games held early in Term 3.

 - Pet Day – Late Term 3 A special day for the Primary School for children to bring in their pets and other animals.
 Displays, demonstrations, parades and award presentations are the order of a festive day.

-- UNPLUGGED – Term 2 Brings together students from Years 7 – 12 in a series of solo and ensemble performances.
+- UNPLUGGED – Term 3 Brings together students from Years 7 – 12 in a series of solo and ensemble performances.
 It gives younger students the opportunity to perform (often for the first time) in public, and senior students the chance to ‘warm up’ prior to their HSC exam performances.
-This concert showcases a diverse range of musical talent and content.
+This concert will showcase a diverse array of music

 - Wearable Arts Performance Event – Term 4 Held early in Term 4, this is one of the School’s major cultural events involving senior students, staff and the wider community.
 (For more information please check our Performing Arts website)